 Regulatory & Disciplinary

-James also assisted with a case before the Architects Registration Board.
+During pupillage, James also assisted with a case before the Architects Registration Board and attended a number of different regulatory tribunals including the General Osteopathic Council.

 During pupillage, James has been exposed to a broad range of civil law issues and as part of this, he has gained experience of drafting: